thealphadollar/revelare/_posts/2021-05-28-how-i-reduced-repeating-mistakes.md

 A few days back, I was chatting with a friend and left for attending another meeting saying "BRB".
 I returned after an hour or so to realize the I had unintentionally kept the individual waiting.
 Once she made me realize my mistake, I apologized and noted the following.

 ![]({{ 'img/posts/how-i-reduced-repeating-mistakes/example_mistake_complex.png' | relative_url }})
+*the cue for improving on the BRB mistake*

 I consider this an important mistake to correct.
 So, every day going through the list I visualize myself chatting, leaving for a meeting in between, and writing in full "I have got a meeting so I'll be back in an hour or so".